zx80/flask-simple-auth/README.md

  - cleanup unused features?
  - test UUID
  - should it be an extension?
 I think not, a wrapper looks better.
+ - make Flask callable for the route?
+Nope, already used.
+ - find a better decorator name for routing and all?